 For almost 40 years, the Richard Tucker Award has been granted to an American singer poised on the edge of a major national and international career, with a list of winners that reads like a who's who of American opera stars, including Renée Fleming, Stephanie Blythe, Lawrence Brownlee, Matthew Polenzani and Christine Goerke.

-In a preview to the December 10 Richard Tucker Gala at Carnegie Hall, WQXR presents an exclusive performance and conversation with Ms. Sierra, hosted by Nimet Habachy.
+In a preview to the December 10 Richard Tucker Gala at Carnegie Hall, WQXR presents an exclusive performance and conversation with Ms. Sierra, featuring special guest Alan Gilbert, hosted by Nimet Habachy.

 “There was no way to listen to soprano Nadine Sierra…and feel anything but awe and delight--a combination of admiration for her current gifts and eager anticipation at what the future surely holds for her.”
 (San Francisco Chronicle)